PaloAltoNetworks/iron-skillet/README.md

 The two options to load are:

-* ...day1_template.xml: complete xml configuration to import and load
+* ...full.xml: complete xml configuration to import and load
-* ...day1_template.conf: complete list of CLI-based set commands
+* ...full.conf: complete list of CLI-based set commands

 ###### Full XML configuration file
 Loading the full XML file as a candidate configuration: